ralna/RALFit/libRALFit/doc/common/method.rst

 Incorporating the regularization term
 -------------------------------------

+If ``regularization = 0``, then no regularization is added.

+A non-zero regularization term can be used in :eq:`lsq` by setting ``regularization`` to be non-zero.
-If a non-zero regularization term is required in :eq:`lsq`, then this is handled by transforming the problem internally into a new non-linear least-squares problem.
+This is done by transforming the problem internally into a new non-linear least-squares problem.
-The formulation used will depend on the value of ``regularization`` in |nlls_options|.
+The formulation used will depend on the value of ``regularization`` in |nlls_options|, as described below.

 ``regularization = 1``
   **This is only supported if** :math:`\bf p = 2`.